mejq/mejq/README.md

 **Software Development Intern | Ulak Haberleşme** *July 2025*
-* Contributed to the SD-WAN team by developing a centralized domain management tool.
+* Contributed to the Sofware team by developing a centralized domain management tool.
 * Implemented microservices using Spring Boot and modular frontends with Angular 19.

 ## Technical Projects